History of Student CrimeStoppers Honolulu

 CrimeStoppers Honolulu, Inc.’s collaboration with the Department of Education along with the Department’s endorsement and encouragement of the "Gun and Ice Pledge" has proven to be a successful partnership.
 Of those schools that participated in 2005 in the "Gun and Ice Pledge", 13 had 100% participation.
 A total of 33,000 students from across the islands pledged to never bring a gun to school, never use a gun to solve their problems, and never to use "ice".

-Today, there are more than 52 schools from which CrimeStoppers Honolulu routinely receives information about problems and potential crimes.
-The Gun & ICE Pledge program is open to all schools in Hawaii.
+Today, there are more than 57 schools from which CrimeStoppers Honolulu routinely receives information about problems and potential crimes.

 Student CrimeStoppers would like to thank all participating Oahu school for having us.